gjmcn/london-disease-impact-example/README.md

 * The range diagrams could show multimodal data &mdash; there would be multiple dots and segments.

+* Could show a ~worst case scenario by displaying the 95th percentile for each tile, but this may be misleading.
+Specifically, the decision maker might think the sum of the numbers is the overall 95th percentile; this would be an overestimate since (probably) none of the simulated plumes will be in the worst 5% for all boroughs.

 ---

 #### Produced by